sio2project/sinol-make/README.md

 While there are several excellent CLI tools for creating tests and solutions, they lack some built-in mechanisms for verifying packages and finding mistakes before uploading the package to the judge system.
+As sinol-make was created specifically for the sio2 platform, by default it downloads and uses sio2's deterministic mechanism of measuring a solution's runtime, called `oiejq`.

 ### Installation